kitcarson88/redux-multipurpose-toolkit/projects/redux-multipurpose/core/README.md

 - `selectSync()`: similar to `select`, but returns the data directly, not as an Observable
 - `dispatch()`: that lets to dispatch to the store an action
 - `addReducer()`: that lets to add dynamically a new reducer to the store binding it with a string key
 - `removeReducer()`: that lets to remove a dynamic reducer previously added; it can't remove reducers not dynamically added
+- `addEpic()`: that lets to add dynamically a new epic to the store binding it with a string key
+- `removeEpic()`: that lets to remove a dynamic epic previously added; it can't remove epics not dynamically added

 ### Included redux packages:
 Here the list of included redux packages.
 Please refer to their own documentations to customize their in app integration.